Fitbit Inspire 3 review: the top affordable fitness tracker just got better

 In a world of huge smartwatch screens and increased cost of living, this affordable little tracker is perfect for those looking to take their first steps into fitness, without a huge flashy gadget on their wrist, or a huge dent in their pocket.

-Whether its one of the best Fitbits for you depends on what you need out of a wrist-worn tracker.
+Whether it's one of the best Fitbits for you depends on what you need out of a wrist-worn tracker.
 The Inspire 3 does all the essentials well, despite its tiny package, and lasts over a week between charges.

-It's not as feature-packed as some of the best fitness trackers, but if you want to record your sleeps, get some insights on your sleep, and track your workouts, then the Inspire 3 could be the ideal choice, wrapped in a budget-friendly package.
+It's not as feature-packed as some of the best fitness trackers, but if you want to record your sleep, get some insights on your sleep, and track your workouts, then the Inspire 3 could be the ideal choice, wrapped in a budget-friendly package.

 Fitbit Inspire 3 review: price and availability